 A 2011 pilot study showed that bowenwork improved the mental health and quality of life of female breast cancer survivors with lymphedema.
 A more in-depth study is needed to further explore these findings.

-Craniosacral therapy is the gentle massage and manipulation of the bones of the skull and the sacrum.
+Craniosacral therapy is the gentle massage and manipulation of the bones of the skull and the sacrum (lower back).
 Osteopathic doctors, chiropractors, physical therapists or massage therapists generally practice this type of therapy.